imagineeeinc/dot/README.md

 stow --adpot zsh
 ```

+### Note on bash

+Each bash configuration is separate for each device, thus to reduce redundancy,
+shared config is stored in `bash-shared/.bashrc.shared.sh`.

+Also, ensure to install the corresponding main bash setup.
+- Termux
+- desktop
+- server

-## Note on bashrc and zshrc
+## Note on different devices
-My main Linux setup is on Termux on android so my setup is not optimal and I don't have a permanent contemporary setup.
+My Linux setup is spread across Termux, server and desktop, so each setup has been split into it's separate folder.
 I store self complied/ downloaded binaries in `~/.local/bin/`.